rwhitt2049/trouve/docs/events.rst

 Events
 ======

-The primary function of ``trouver`` is to find events in time-series data and apply functional transformations in a specified order.
+The primary function of ``trouve`` is to find events in time-series data and apply functional transformations in a specified order.
 The main function is :any:`find_events`.
 This function takes in a condtional ``bool`` and then returns the class :any:`Events`.
 The :any:`Events` class finds each distinct occurrence and records it's start and stop index value.
 These values then allow a user to inspect each event in a Pythonic manner.

-.. autofunction:: trouver.find_events.find_events
+.. autofunction:: trouve.find_events.find_events

-.. autoclass:: trouver.events.Events
+.. autoclass:: trouve.events.Events
     :members:
     :exclude-members: __init__, __hash__, __weakref__
     :member-order: bysource
     :special-members:

-.. autoclass:: trouver.events.Occurrence
+.. autoclass:: trouve.events.Occurrence

-``trouver.events.Occurrence`` is a ``collections.namedtuple`` that is returned by both :any:`Events.__getitem__` and :any:`Events.__next__`
+``trouve.events.Occurrence`` is a ``collections.namedtuple`` that is returned by both :any:`Events.__getitem__` and :any:`Events.__next__`

     Parameters: